Summer by DesignAnn Perry2021-01-14T12:00:58-05:00

 How do you move innovative regenerative medicine discoveries out of the lab efficiently and effectively so patients benefit sooner?

-The University of Toronto’s Medicine by Design, in partnership with CCRM and the Rotman School of Management and Stem Cell Network, hosts an intensive two-week workshop each summer for high-performing PhD candidates and post-doctoral fellows to participate in a two-week workshop that will advance their understanding of how to translate and commercialize regenerative medicine research.
-The workshop will take place from July 14 to 28, 2018, in Toronto, Canada, where stem cells were first discovered in the 1960s and a leading regenerative medicine ecosystem has developed.
+The University of Toronto’s Medicine by Design, in partnership with CCRM and the Rotman School of Management and Stem Cell Network, hosts an intensive two-week workshop each summer for high-performing PhD candidates and post-doctoral fellows from around the world to advance their understanding of how to translate and commercialize regenerative medicine research.
+The workshop takes place in Toronto, Canada, where stem cells were first discovered in the 1960s and a leading regenerative medicine ecosystem has developed.